cyclus/cyclus.github.com/source/user/index.rst

 Third-Party Archetypes
 ~~~~~~~~~~~~~~~~~~~~~~

+Several useful archetypes have been developed by the community outside the
+purview of the Cyclus project itself and are listed here.
+These archetypes do
+not necessarily adhere to the same standards of quality (documentation,
+testint, etc.) as Cyclus and Cycamore code - users are responsible for
+evaluating their suitability.

 **Bright-lite**
    The University of Texas - Austin is developing a set of archetypes for fuel
    fabrication and reactors that rely on interpolation tables for more